-While looking for a way to create an educational app, you may come across app constructors that offer you the services of app building without coding with ready-made solutions.
-They are far cheaper than custom solutions made for you by professional app development companies.
+While looking for a way to create an educational app, you may come across app constructors that offer you the services of app building with ready-made solutions and no coding.
+They are far cheaper than custom solutions made by professional app development companies.
 However, you should be aware that using these kinds of services has several very serious drawbacks like the inability to create something custom, maintainability issues, and possible problems with getting your product to the app stores.

 Educational app design

 The design of an app depends on its users and their goals.
 The UI of a learning app can vary from colorful and cute themes with animations and illustrations for kids to sober and minimalistic ones for adults.
 What they all have in common is the UX part.
 Every educational app is useful when it’s able to: